Weymuth/zumo/ZUMO_TDP_Template_v3.md

 | | |

 ## A2.
 Improvement Ideas — one line every lesson
-*End of each lesson, one sentence: what would you improve after today?
-By Lesson 16 you pick your Showcase enhancement from this list — and every idea already has a reason behind it.*
+*End each lesson with one sentence: what would you improve next?
+In Lesson 16, choose your Showcase enhancement from this list.*

 | Lesson | "After today, I'd improve…" |
 |---|---|